Recent News & Trading Tips

 Atlas Line for NinjaTrader – 8 Points in 3 Trades

-The 2016 U.S. election was controversial to say the least.
+The recent U.S. election year was controversial to say the least.
 Two candidates who offered very different solutions ran aggressive campaigns against one another.
 Social and economic policy differences caused American voters to polarize.
 In addition, the two candidates were arguably some of the least liked by the general public in recent history.
 In effect, in a mostly two-party political system, John Paul provides a plan to handle the E-mini's consistent volatility since the controversial U.S. election results.
 In effect, many voters selected who they felt was the better of two candidates or voted for one because they disliked the other much more.
 All of this was compounded by polls and media forecasts that turned out to be inaccurate.
 Trump won, and not by a little, but by a landslide.
 Well, in a little over a month, President Elect Trump will take office.
 We can expect the market to remain volatile.
 Holding public office and employing a new staff of about 4,000 people creates uncertainty.
 Add the Supreme Court judge decisions on top, and you have a recipe for markets that will likely remain volatile.
 What happens next?

 In these uncertain times, having a trading plan is paramount.
 John Paul from Day Trade to Win provides a solution.
 He teaches ways to tell if a market is too volatile to trade.
 The ATR (Average True Range) should be between one and four points before you trade.
 Too low, the market is too choppy and slow to be worth trade.
 When above four points, that's simply too fast.
 On Election Day, Nov.
 8, we saw the market crash over 120 points.
 Although the market has recovered, daily volatility levels are higher than normal.
 Luckily, John Paul teaches how the Atlas Line can be used to test if the market is overbought or oversold – that is, stalled out / not going anywhere.
 After a series of large bars, the market can stall out.
 In many cases, it can retrace, as most days do not continue to trend in the same direction.
 In this video, there are three trades that are worth two points or more.
 Not every trade with the Atlas Line is a winner, but it's easy to see why the strategy is so popular.